Elliptical Knee pain resulting from an elliptical machine is likely the result of various factors.

-I was in the recreation centre and a patron asked me:
+I was in the recreation center, and a patron asked me:

 “What is better, an elliptical trainer or treadmill?”

-Before I could answer the question, I need more information.
-I needed to get a better idea which is best for him.
+Before I could answer the question, I needed more information.
+I needed to get a better idea of which is best for him.

 I asked him these questions:

 - Are there any injuries that may prevent you from reaching your fitness goal?

 - What have you done in the past that was successful in reaching your fitness goal?